"While It Goes By" Stephanie Sin | Fan Yan (Exhibition Extended to Wed 4th April 2018)

 *Stephanie Sin received her BA (Fine Art) from RMIT University in 2008 and her MVA (Studio Arts) from HKBU in 2013.
 As a painter, exploring on contemporary aesthetics stereotypes, paints from images that were found on the Internet and which have subsequently been altered using computer applications.
 Influence from voids in living environments draws from fragmentations of individuals to collective routines and insinuates the paradox of life in her works.
 In 2009, Stephanie founded Rental United with two artists and serve as a cluster for collaborative experimentations, which focuses on happenings and performances.
 Awarded Impression .
 Eileen Chang .
 Inaugural Painting Jury Award in 2010.
 Participated in the Artist in Residence at the London Royal Academy of Arts in 2014.
 Private collections from over United States, United Kingdom and Hong Kong.
 Now, she is a part-time lecturer at SCE and AVA in Hong Kong Baptist University.
 And currently collaborating with various public art projects in Hong Kong, such as the MTR Art in Architecture Project.

 * Fan Yan was born in Beijing into an artistic and musical family.
-From a young age, she was drawn to painting as means of expression even though her first career was that of a classically trained violinist and viola player.
-It was this musical career that brought her to Hong Kong to study at the Hong Kong Academy of Performing Arts, and later to play with the Hong Kong Philharmonic Orchestra and various chamber music groups.
-After a successful musical career spanning 20 years, Fan Yan came to realise that she had to pursue her first love, that of painting.
-Fan Yan developed her technical skill under the tutelage of renowned local artists Lam Tian Xin, Cecilia Ho, Ng Chung and Pak Yeung.
-It was during this period of intense study that Fan Yan started to develop her own unique style.
-While working with the media of traditional Chinese art, using Chinese ink, water colour and rice paper, Fan Yan also experiments with oil pastel, and finds inspiration in the works of Western artists such as Henri Matisse, César, Paul Klee and Marlene Dumas.
+From a young age, she was drawn to painting even though her first career was that of a classically trained violinist and viola player.
+In 1987, she came to Hong Kong to study at the Hong Kong Academy of Performing Arts; upon graduation she played professionally with the Hong Kong Philharmonic Orchestra.
+After a successful musical career spanning 20 years from 1991 to 2011, Fan Yan came to realise that she had to pursue her first love, that of painting.
+She developed her technical skill and personal unique style with Chinese Ink, watercolour and rice paper under the tutelage of renowned local artists such as Lam Tian Xing, Cecilia Ho, Ng Chung and Pak Yeung.
+Fan also experiments with oil pastel, and finds inspiration in the works of Western artists such as Henri Matisse, César, Paul Klee and Marlene Dumas.
+She sees her art from the harmony and essence origins from music.
+In a few years of time she already developed her unique style of her own artistic world.